Skip to main content

 • Remarkably, even the shortening and removal of limbs has reportedly occurred.

-The most infamous example of Paralympic cheating was by Spain’s basketball team at the 2000 Sydney Paralympics: none of the 12 players was mentally disabled as represented.[8]
+The most infamous example of Paralympic cheating was by Spain’s basketball team at the 2000 Sydney Paralympics: only two of the 12 players were mentally disabled as represented.[8]
 Recently several Paralympians, especially Para-swimmers, have claimed that cheating the classification system is “epidemic.”[9]

 After the Spanish basketball team was finally punished in 2017, the IPC removed basketball as a Paralympic sport until officials could prove to the IPC’s satisfaction that they had the classification problem under control.[10]
 And, after believable allegations of widespread classification cheating among Australian Paralympians,[11] Australia has launched an online course that is mandatory for all its Paralympic athletes.
 The course outlines the classification process and requirements for all staff, coaches and athletes, explains penalties for noncompliance, and trains everyone on ethical decision making.[12]